ahmadharori/rizq/memory-bank/activeContext.md

 ## Current Status

-**Project Phase**: Phase 1 - Foundation & Auth (IN PROGRESS) **Date**: October 10, 2025 - 15:40 WIB
+**Project Phase**: Phase 1 - Foundation & Auth (**✅ SPRINT 1.1 COMPLETED**)
+**Date**: October 10, 2025 - 17:35 WIB
-**Stage**: Sprint 1.1 - Backend & Frontend Setup Complete ✅
+**Stage**: Sprint 1.1 Complete - Ready for Sprint 1.2 ✅

-The RizQ project has completed both backend and frontend setup with full-stack authentication system working end-to-end.
-Backend API is running at http://localhost:8000 and frontend at http://localhost:5173 with JWT authentication fully functional.
+The RizQ project has completed Sprint 1.1 with full-stack authentication AND database schema creation with PostGIS support.
+All 10 database tables are now created and Jabodetabek regional data is seeded.
+Backend API running at http://localhost:8000 and frontend at http://localhost:5173.

 ## Current Work Focus